How to Sell Digital Products Online with Google Drive and PayPal

 The web has made it incredibly easy for anyone to sell digital products directly to customers through websites, social media, and email newsletters.
-You can sell PDF ebooks, MP3 music, photos, software apps, gift cards, license keys, coupon codes, website templates, fonts, graphics, video courses, and many more downloadable files.
+You can sell PDF ebooks, event tickets, MP3 music, photos, gift cards, software apps, license keys, coupon codes, website templates, fonts, graphics, video courses, and many more downloadable files.

-While there are quite a few e-commerce platforms that help you sell digital products – Gumroad, E-junkie, Paddle, FastSpring, Shopify, Instamojo and WooCommerce, to name a few, here’s a do-it-yourself solution that will help you build your own digital store in under 5 minutes using PayPal and your Google account.
+While there are quite a few e-commerce platforms that help you sell digital products - Gumroad, E-junkie, Paddle, FastSpring, Shopify, Instamojo and WooCommerce, to name a few, here’s a do-it-yourself solution that will help you build your own online digital store in under 5 minutes using PayPal and your Google account.

-Before we get into the implementation, here’s a big-picture view of how the payment and digital delivery workflow works.
+Before we get into the implementation, here’s an overview of how the payment and digital delivery workflow works.

 - Embed the “Buy Now” buttons into your website or blog.
-Buyers can pay with all major credit cards using 1-step checkout.

-- Buyer clicks the button, enters the card details and completes the payment.
+- The buyer clicks the checkout button, enters their credit card details and completes the payment.
 The customer stays on your site and isn’t redirected anywhere to complete the purchase.

-- The order is delivered to the customer in a personalized email message.
-You can also attach a tax invoice in the confirmation emails.
+- The order is delivered to the customer from your Gmail in a personalized email message.
+You can also attach a tax invoice in the confirmation email.

 You can head over to the live demo page and experience the 1-step checkout experience on your desktop or mobile phone.